Can You Have More Than One Conventional Loan?

 - Usually higher interest rates

-Portfolio loans are great for experienced investors.
-But they’re not for everyone.
-Compare the costs carefully.
+Portfolio loans are a good option for experienced investors, but they aren't right for everyone.
+Be sure to compare the costs carefully.

 Timing Your Multiple Loan Applications